Family of slain Myanmar lawyer vows to continue his cause

 Ms Su Thet Khaing carrying her as-yet-unnamed two-month-old son.
 (Photo: May Wong)

-Ms Su Thet Khaing, wife of Mr Nay Win, now has the task of raising their three children - aged seven years, four years and two months - on her own.
+Ms Su Thet Khaing, wife of Mr Nay Win, now has the task of raising their three children - aged seven, four and two months - on her own.
 Her husband had been the sole breadwinner in the family.

 The youngest has not even been named yet but the 31-year-old homemaker hopes to incorporate part of her husband’s name in memory of him.